AngusJohnson/Clipper2/Docs/readme.md

 ### Clipped Solutions:

-A clipped solution often won't be in its simplest form.
-For example, solutions may have "touching" edges.
-Very occasionally solutions will also have touching edges within the same polygons.
-While these solutions will be technically correct, some path simplification is still needed (and being worked on).<br><br>
+Clipping solutions are not guaranteed to be in their simplest forms.
+For example, solutions may on occasions have "touching" edges, possibly even within the same polygons.<br><br>

 ### Clipping open paths: